-Kathy Kuehl, Coordinator of Admissions, is located in Room 2270E.
+Kathy Kuehl, Coordinator of Admissions, is located in Room 2270C.
 Kathy coordinates the yearly admissions process working closely with the Admissions Committee and conducts the academic review of applicant files.
-She was key in the development and implementation of the College's online application process and is responsible for the denied applicant workshops and interviewer training.
+She was key in the development and implementation of the College's online application process and is responsible for the unsuccessful applicant workshops and reviews.
 Kathy consults with prospective students and their advisors concerning admissions policies, procedures and requirements.
 In addition, she coordinates the annual student scholarship awards working with the College’s ISU Foundation personnel and the Student Awards Committee.

 Xiaoshuang Wei, Coordinator of International Programs, is located in Room 2270B.
 Xiaoshuang develops international programs at CVM.
 She has a Bachelor’s Degree in Teaching English as a Second Language from East China Normal University in Shanghai, China, and a Master’s degree in Linguistics from the University of Oregon.
 She has taught in a variety of contexts.
 Before working at Iowa State University, she managed study abroad and exchange programs at Texas A&M University.
 We are delighted at the breadth of knowledge she brings to our International program.